-We've been part of the energy industry for over three decades.
+We've been part of the energy industry for over four decades.
 We understand the issues you face.
 Our reputation and relationships in Washington give you a seat at the table and a powerful network of contacts on Capitol Hill and across the spectrum of federal agencies.

 Venable is experienced in all facets of the energy industry.
 We've worked across the spectrum—from the ground to the consumer.
 We represent producers, refiners, renewable energy companies, shippers, marketers, consumers, importers, and exporters, which gives Venable a global perspective on the requirements needed to address energy issues and meet your business needs.